drcircuit/drcircuit.github.io/posts/code-writing-a-blog-with-no-libraries-01-the-todo-app.md

     clearEditForm();
 }
 ```
-So we get the id, we map through the todo array and update the todo item matching the given id.
+So we get the id, map through the todo array and update the todo item matching the given id.
 Then we update the list of todos, clean up the form, and that cleanup does the reload for us.

 That completes the app.